matter-labs/anvil-zksync/l1-setup/README.md

 $ ./bin/anvil-v0.3.0 --port 8545  --dump-state state/l1-state.json
 ```

-Once it is up just run the setup script (if you did not install `yq` the script will tell you to provide environment variables manually; refer to script's source code for more details):
+Once it is up just run the setup script:

 ```bash
 $ ./setup.sh
 ```

-Finally, if everything went smoothly, you can stop anvil and then verify that the state is loadable like this:
+Finally, if everything went smoothly, stop anvil (thus dumping the state) and then verify that the state is loadable like this:

 ```bash
 $ ./bin/anvil-v0.3.0 --port 8545 --load-state state/l1-state.json